GLOBAL MARKETS-Japanese stimulus inaction sends yen soaring

 signalled it too was hitting the policy pause button.

-the euro and sterling in a sharp reaction to the BOJ inaction,
+dollar and the euro in a sharp reaction to the BOJ inaction,

 putting it on course for its biggest jump against the greenback